Celimas/project/documents/final.md

 ## Example Programs
+Here are a few programs in the Deck and Math languages.
+Please refer to the README on the git repository for instructions on executing them.

 First, we see a program in Deck that specifies a deck of playing cards, with an extra 5 of clubs shuffled in.
 We can image this 5 of clubs has a different back than the rest of the cards, making it "Bad" if you draw it, hence the "good" trait.
 This program can also be found in `samples/bad_cards.deck`.
 ```